IIIF/cookbook-recipes/recipe/0309-annotation-collection/index.md

 * [Embedded or Referenced Annotations][0269] for referencing Annotations in external Annotation Pages
 * [Simple Annotation - Tagging][0021] annotating a rectangular Canvas region
-* [Annotation with a Non-Rectangular Polygon][0261] annotating an irregular shape on a Canvas

 {% include acronyms.md %}
 {% include links.md %}